What Is Double Glazing?

 These sheets are then separated by a spacer bar creating a cavity which allows air to be trapped, giving double glazing it’s insulating properties.
 The spacer frame usually consists of a desiccant that absorbs all moisture to prevent condensation in between the panes.

 To keep additional moisture from entering the double glazing and to efficiently trap heat, two seals are attached to the glass, the primary seal and the secondary seal.
 The primary seal is attached on the outside surrounding the glass panes while the secondary seal is attached to the back of the spacer frame.

 Double Glazing: What Are the Advantages and Disadvantages?

-Savings on Your Energy Bill.One of the main benefits of using double glazing are the financial savings you will make.
+Savings on Your Energy Bill: one of the main benefits of using double glazing is the financial savings you will have.
 Unlike single glazing, double glazing is insulating which lowers the loss of indoor heat and significantly reduces your energy consumption costs at home.

 Many double glazing companies offer a wide range of frame materials and glasses to create the perfect fit for your home.
 Besides the frame material and glass, you can also customise the spacer bar and decide what gas the gap in between the panes will be filled with.

 uPVC: unplasticised polyvinyl chloride or short uPVC frames are the most popular window and door frame choice for double glazing.
 They generally cost less than other frame materials but are just as insulating. uPVC frames are available in many different colours.
 Do keep in mind that, because the colour might fade and the frame might expand under strong sunlight over time it is recommended to purchase uPVC frames with a warranty of at least 10 years.